dotnet/AspNetCore.Docs/aspnetcore/blazor/security/server/interactive-server-side-rendering.md

   * Cause an issue in the app by returning an error from the JavaScript function.
   * Induce an unintended behavior on the server by returning an unexpected result from the JavaScript function.

-Take the following precautions to guard against the preceding scenarios:
+Take the following precautions to protect against the preceding scenarios:

 * Wrap JS interop calls within [`try-catch`](/dotnet/csharp/language-reference/keywords/try-catch) statements to account for errors that might occur during the invocations.
 For more information, see <xref:blazor/fundamentals/handle-errors#javascript-interop>.
 * Validate data returned from JS interop invocations, including error messages, before taking any action.